danemacaulay/ang2-talk/README.md

 `npm install -g http-server  # Or sudo npm install -g http-server` `http-server                 # Creates a server at localhost:8080`

-In a browser, visit localhost:8080/index.html
+In a browser, visit http://localhost:8080/hello-world.html and http://localhost:8080/index.html

 ## Supporting ES6 syntax and module loading
 This example uses Traceur and SystemJS, files included